AnkitVerma009/Employee-Attrition-Prediction/README.md

 # Employee-Attrition-Prediction
 This project predicts employee attrition using a limited number of expert-provided labels.
 It simulates a real-world scenario where labeling is expensive and restricted.
 A Subject Matter Expert (SME) provides only 500 labels, and the resulting labeled dataset is used to train a machine learning model to predict which employees are likely to leave.

-# Employee Attrition Prediction

-This project focuses on predicting whether employees will leave a company, using machine learning with limited labeled data.
-The main challenge is that labels are not provided directly — instead, we simulate consulting a Subject Matter Expert (SME) who is allowed to give only 500 labels.
-This mirrors a real-world situation where obtaining labeled data is expensive or time-constrained.

 ## Objective

 To build a machine learning model that can predict employee attrition based on historical HR data, using only a limited number of labels provided by an SME system.